Skip to Content

 Starting December 1st, get everyone together and make a list of fun activities to do before Christmas Eve – one for each day.

-It can be as simple as decorating the house, building a snowman, ice skating, going for a Christmas lights drive, or volunteering at a soup kitchen for a day!
+It can be as simple as decorating the house, building a snowman, ice skating, going for a Christmas lights drive, reading a Christmas story, or volunteering at a soup kitchen for a day!

-Then, start crossing them off throughout the month.
+Then, start crossing them off throughout the month and culminate all the activities on Christmas morning.

 You could even turn it into a Bingo game!